 The SR80i’s have a really great sound, but aren’t that comfortable, and the build quality is suspect.
 The M50’s by contrast have the total package.
 Sound, comfort, longevity, and affordability.

 If you are more into rock, classical, and jazz, where a strong bass emphasis is not at the forefront, you may want to look into the SR80’s.
 Go with the e version though!

-Well that’s about it for today folks!
-Hope you enjoyed my Audio Technica ATH M50 vs. Grado SR80i headphones review, and came away with a better idea of each of these headphones strengths and weaknesses..
+Well that’s about it for today my friend!
+Hope you enjoyed my Audio Technica ATH M50 vs. Grado SR80i headphones review, and came away with a better idea of each of these headphones strengths and weaknesses.